HEMANTH-S-KUMAR-1/crop-prediction/README.md

 - Alternative crop suggestions

 #### 📊 History Tab
-- View real predictions by Farmer ID (no sample data)
+- View all real predictions made through the system (no sample data)
 - Track actual prediction confidence scores
-- Statistics from genuine user predictions
+- Statistics from genuine user predictions only
-- Clear history functionality for real data only
+- Clear history functionality removes all stored predictions
+- No user accounts or farmer IDs required

 #### 📚 Crop Info Tab
 - **API-Powered Information**: Live data from Wikipedia for any crop